HairyFotr/linter/README.md

 Linter is a Scala compiler plugin that adds compile-time checks to help protect against various possible bugs and style problems.

 ## Usage from sbt
-Add Linter to your project by appending these two lines to your `build.sbt`:
+Add Linter to your project by appending these lines to your `build.sbt`:

     resolvers += "Linter Repository" at "https://hairyfotr.github.io/linteRepo/releases"